FlakM/blog/content/posts/rust_interview_questions.md

 {{< toc >}}

-## Checking creativity (non rust specific)
+## Checking creativity (non-rust specific)

 Here are some awesome questions that may inspire you:

 1. How would you QA the light inside the fridge?
-2. How could you explain what docker does without words: `container`, `isolation` and `virtual`?
+2. How could you explain what docker does without words: `container`, `isolation`, and `virtual`?
 3. How can you track the movements of the snail over time?
 4. What was the most awkward technical decision you have ever made?
-5. During yearly international race of race pandas, as an embedded developer what kind of a smart device would you prepare for your favourite one to make it win?
+5. During the yearly international race of pandas, as an embedded developer what kind of a smart device would you prepare for your favorite one to make it win?
-6. What features can a smart tea spoon have?
+6. What features can a smart teaspoon have?

 ## Key concepts of rust

-Those are the most important topics that a technology touches.
+Those are the most important topics that technology touches on.
 Understanding those concepts is probably required to describe all other topics.
-They might introduce followup questions and discussions.
+They might introduce follow-up questions and discussions.
 Possible followups:

 - Why do you think this feature is important?
-- What are alternatives solutions (maybe other languages)?
+- What are alternative solutions (maybe other languages)?
 - Could you describe where this concept was very helpful?

 ### What does ownership mean in rust?

-Set of rules defining how rust program manages memory.
+Set of rules defining how the rust program manages memory.
-They are checked during compilation and they allow compiler to add code that [frees](https://doc.rust-lang.org/std/ops/trait.Drop.html) no longer used regions of memory.
+They are checked during compilation and they allow the compiler to add code that [frees](https://doc.rust-lang.org/std/ops/trait.Drop.html) no longer used regions of memory.

 The rules are: